 John started, assigned to the Power Sources Branch, working testing engine generators in atmospheric test chambers to achieve quality control.
-Then for 3 years, he was project engineer for Army Drones after which he moved to Evans in 1966.
+Then for 3 years, he was a project engineer for Army Drones after which he moved to Evans in 1966.
 Equipment was needed for Vietnam and so Sec’y of Defense MacNamara required an intrusion detection system as part of a wall across S. Vietnam.
-Army was assigned the eastern section; USAF & Navy, the western.
+The army was assigned the eastern section; USAF & Navy, the western.
 John’s group developed a line sensor system c/o garden hoses or wire, which when stepped upon or tripped, would send a signal to IR / Radar sensors.
-With help from Corps of Eng’rs, a radio data link was designed by Evans and 6 weeks later, the system was sent to Yuma Desert Test Station for qualification.
+With help from the Corps of Eng’rs, a radio data link was designed by Evans and 6 weeks later, the system was sent to Yuma Desert Test Station for qualification.
 John’s test team worked 7 days weekly for several weeks to run the necessary tests.
-He remembers some Green Beret soldiers using explosives during test procedures, accidently burning a building in the process.
+He remembers some Green Beret soldiers using explosives during test procedures, accidentally burning a building in the process.
 After testing, one year later, the Eastern wall was placed into use in Vietnam.
 It helped to cut down North / South traffic significantly.
-The “garden hose” system contained water and antifreeze fill, and led to a box with a pressure sensor, this, in turn attached to a transmitter.
-The Western Wall used a “Button Bomblet” which would explode when stepped on, sending a signal to a microphone, hidden in a tree, and in turn sent a signal to the rear about enemy intrusion.
+The “garden hose” system contained water and antifreeze fill, and led to a box with a pressure sensor, this, in turn, attached to a transmitter.
+The Western Wall used a “Button Bomblet” which would explode when stepped on, sending a signal to a microphone, hidden in a tree, and in turn sent a signal to the rear about the enemy intrusion.
 Because of the explosion damage to legs and toes, a redesign resulted in a noiseless “Button Bomblet”.
 Any disturbance would be picked up by a buoy.
-A rock, or twig with a protruding antenna would sense Vietcong presence.
-At Aberdeen Proving Ground, a system dispenser was developed, looking like a bomb dropped f rom aircraft.
-Involved with this effort was Lt.
-Gen’1 Lavelle, USAF Project Manager and a fighter pilot.
-John would brief him, with aid of movies.
+A rock or twig with a protruding antenna would sense Vietcong’s presence.
+At Aberdeen Proving Ground, a system dispenser was developed, looking like a bomb dropped from aircraft.
+Involved with this effort were Lt.
+Gen’1 Lavelle, USAF Project Manager, and a fighter pilot.
+John would brief him, with the aid of movies.
 Patrols would install sensors accordingly.

 Helped develop the Mac Namara wall concept Thanksgiving 1967.

-Line consisted of line sensors( pressure, ir, seismic, and trip wire) radioed to a central point behind the line.
+The line consisted of line sensors( pressure, air, seismic, and tripwire) radioed to a central point behind the line.

-Delivered and installed at Yuma test site 6 weeks later.
+Delivered and installed at the Yuma test site 6 weeks later.

-One month test was successful.
+One month’s test was successful.
 Immediate production was authorized.
 Installation in Viet Nam completed by Thanksgiving 1998.

 Other sensors followed.